3DLIRIOUS/MeshLabXML/README.md

 *MeshLab:* MLX is known to work on MeshLab versions 1.34BETA (64 bit Windows only) and 2016.12.
 As of the time of this writing, not all functions have been tested with 2016.12 yet, so please open an issue if you find a bug.

-*MLX versioning:* PyPI releases are numbered by the year and month of release, e.g. 2017.9.
+*MLX version numbers:* PyPI releases are numbered by the year and month of release, e.g. 2017.9.
 A letter may be added on the end ("a", "b", "c", etc) if there is more than one release in a month.

 ## Filters & Functions

 MLX contains a fairly large subset of the filters available in MeshLab.
 Additional filters will be added over time, generally on an "as I need them" basis.
 If you need a filter that is not yet incorporated, please open an issue.

 Many of the functions below are a direct implementation of a MeshLab filter.
-Others are created from a combination of other functions, or implement new functionality using the muparser function filters.
+Others are created from a combination of other functions, or implement new functionality using the [muparser](http://beltoforion.de/article.php?a=muparser) function filters.

 Documentation for most filters is available by using "help" within a Python shell, although there are many that still need to be documented.
-In addition, in many cases the documentation is taken directly from the same MeshLab filter, which is not always sufficient to understand the function if you are not already familiar with how it works.
+In addition, in many cases the documentation is taken directly from the MeshLab filter, which is not always sufficient to understand the function if you are not already familiar with how it works.

 *mlx* - functions to create and run scripts, determine inputs & outputs, etc.
  * FilterScript - Main class to create scripts